A Systematic Search for Big Dippers in ASAS-SN: Introduction

-Transient surveys generally look for rapidly brightening sources such as supernovae, and variability surveys look for continuously variable sources such as eclipsing binaries, pulsators, and rotational variables.
-There are few systematic searches for "occasionally" dimming sources.
-Young stellar objects (YSOs) like T Tauri stars \citep{Bredall_2020} and R Coronae Borealis stars \citep[R Cor Bor stars,][]{Crawford_2025} can show dramatic fading events; however, these events are recurrent.
 One class of occasionally dimming sources show long, deep, dimming events caused by disks.
 These objects are often discussed in the context of $\epsilon$ Aurigae \citep{Carroll_1991} and KH 15D \citep{Kearns_1998}. $\epsilon$ Aurigae has a period of 27.1 years, with dips that reach a depth of $\Delta V \sim 0.75$~mag and last for about 2 years due to an occultaion by a companion B star with a disk \citep{Stefanik_2010}.
 KH 15D has a period of 48 days, but has variable eclipses because of the inclination of its circumbinary disk \citep{Winn_2006, Poon_2021}.
 However, this classification seems to be insufficient to explain the wealth of configurations that can lead to such long and deep events \citep[see ][]{Fores-Toribio_2025}.
 OGLE-LMC-ECL-11893 is another object that features eclipses caused by a disk; however, the eclipses have the same shape over many periods, which is not typical for disk eclipsing systems \citep{Dong_2014}.
 Boyajian's star \citep{Boyajian_2016, Simon_2018} and Zachy's star \citep{Way_2019} are more examples of objects that have long and deep dimming events.
 The Via Lactea (VVV) Survey \citep{Minniti_2010} carried out a search for objects with large amplitude dimming and continuous variability in \cite{Lucas_2024}.
 Their search discovered 40 YSOs and 21 dipping giant star candidates.
 These objects are further categorized and characterized in \cite{Guo_2024}.